Welcome to the Student and Faculty Portal

 Step 4) Please email your initial request to be a SailPoint User LifeCycle Manager (ULCM) for student Epic and Network access requests.
 As a ULCM you will be able to directly request Epic and Network access for your students.

-Step 5) If you are already a ULCM, you will need to request Epic and Network student access via SailPoint (login required; select SailPoint icon) 15 business days prior to the start of your students clinical experience.
-Once the students Epic and Network account has been set up they will be able to "claim" their account, an email notification will be sent to them directly.
+Step 5) If you are already a ULCM, you will need to request Epic and Network student access via SailPoint (login required; select SailPoint icon) 15 business days prior to the start of your students’ clinical experience.
+Once the students’ Epic and Network accounts have been set up, an email notification will be sent to them directly and they will be able to "claim" their accounts.

-If you are a undergraduate Nursing Educational Partner please complete the following steps as applicable:
+If you are an undergraduate Nursing Educational Partner, please complete the following steps as applicable:

-Students please work through your school/instructor as your main point of contact regarding your educational experience at Providence St. Peter Hospital, Providence Centralia Hospital or Providence South Puget Sound - Medical Group.
+Students please work through your school/instructor as your main point of contact regarding your educational experience Providence St. Peter Hospital, Providence Centralia Hospital or Providence South Puget Sound - Medical Group.